GabrielDertoni/rust-ros-template/README.md

 ```
 git clone --single-branch --branch arrays https://github.com/GabrielDertoni/cargo-generate.git
-cd cargo-generate
-cargo install --path .
+cargo install --path cargo-generate
 ```

-In order to use the template run in the parent directory here the new project should be created.
+In order to use the template run in the parent directory where the new project should be created.

 ```